SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-slimes-community-straps.md

 As bare bones as things can be.
 It's recommended to replace the buckle with a good 3D-printed one.

 **👍 Pros:**
-- So bare bone, that any part can be replaced if needed.
+- So bare bones that any part can be replaced if needed.
 - No sewing required.
 - Only scissors needed from tools.